Accept Mobile Money on WooCommerce with the DGateway Plugin

 Option B: Upload Manually

-- Download the plugin ZIP file from the DGateway website or your DGateway dashboard.
+- Download the plugin ZIP file from the DGateway docs page or your DGateway dashboard.

 - In your WordPress admin, go to Plugins > Add New > Upload Plugin.